Dosage Form: cream

 8.4 Pediatric Use

 AK is not a condition generally seen within the pediatric population.
-The safety and efficacy of Imiquimod Cream for AK in patients less than 18 years of age has not been established.
+The safety and efficacy of Imiquimod Cream for AK in patients less than 18 years of age have not been established.

 Safety and efficacy in patients with external genital/perianal warts below the age of 12 years have not been established.